front-end-intermediate/Hooks/README.md

 const EasyInput = () => <input type="text" />;
 ```

-When you want to get a value out of it you can use a ref.
-A ref gives you access to the input’s underlying DOM node, so you can pull out its value directly.
+When you want to get a value out of it you use a ref.

+A ref gives access to the input’s underlying DOM node so you can access its value.

-In function components, we can call the useRef hook to create an empty ref, and then pass that into a ref prop on the input.
+In function components we can call the useRef hook to create an empty ref, and then pass that into a ref prop on the input.

 ```js
 const RefInput = () => {